Ranjitha75388/projects/JasperReport server  .md

 3.Create a Docker image with JasperReports Server + Tomcat

-2.Create a PostgreSQL (or MySQL) instance, and prepare it for JasperReports
+4.Create a PostgreSQL (or MySQL) instance, and prepare it for JasperReports

-3.Use YAML to deploy the app (Tomcat + JasperReports WAR) to AKS.
+5.Use YAML to deploy the app (Tomcat + JasperReports WAR) to AKS.

-4.Use a LoadBalancer or Ingress to allow access from the internet.
+6.Use a LoadBalancer or Ingress to allow access from the internet.

-5.View JasperReports in Browser.
+7.View JasperReports in Browser.

-## Pre-Requisites (Before Starting)
+## Pre-Requisites

 - Install tools: Docker, kubectl, Azure CLI, Helm